ResponsibleStaking/Cardano-Simple-Failover/README.md

 Simpliest possible failover approach which purely runs on the Standby Producer Instance.

 ## Disclaimer
 There is no warranty for the function of this script.
-Use it on your on risk.
+Use it at your own risk.
 Validate proper function.

 ## How it works?
 The Standby Producer Node pings the Master Producer Node every Minute.